sorenmacbeth/marceline/README.md

 Now that we're storing state, we need a way to query our topology.
 To do that, we're going to create a [DRPC](#terminology) stream in addition to our regular word-count topology.
 We want Marceline to return counts of words that we ask for, based on the words that have been processed by the `word-counts` topology, and stored in our `MemoryMapState`.

 In our `level-eight-evil-topology`, we'll be creating a `LocalDRPC`, and querying our stateful topology in-process using Marceline's `state-query`.
+For remote topology submission, just use `nil` instead of the `LocalDRPC`.

 ```clojure
 (ns com.black.magic.level-eight-evil-topology